 Lizzie is also the first person to successfully paddle the navigable length of New York’s Hudson River - a 275km journey from Albany in New York State to the Statue of Liberty.
 The feat of endurance was completed over eight consecutive days, as she confronted unpredictable conditions.
 En route Lizzie conducted a series of citizen science activities to develop a better understanding of water quality on the Hudson River, conducting a number of beach clean up operations, documenting more than 2000 examples of plastic encountered along the Hudson River.

-Holmlands worked with Lizzie to secure secured press coverage for The Hudson Project and coordinating national and international media operations before, during and after the challenge.
+Holmlands were appointed by Lizzie to secure targeted press coverage for The Hudson Project, where we coordinated national and international media operations before, during and after the challenge was completed.

 Our work led resulted in major press coverage including a front page cover story on The Times newspaper, with a T2 front cover and double page lead feature.

-Additional coverage secured by Holmlands also included BBC News, NBC Universal Euronews, ITV News, The London Evening Standard, UNILAD Adventure and more.
+Communicating with Lizzie throughout her challenge; further media coverage was also secured with BBC News, NBC Universal Euronews, ITV News, The London Evening Standard, UNILAD Adventure and more.